Equity

 Two-Spirit: A term used by some Indigenous cultures in North America to describe a person who embodies qualities of both masculine and feminine genders.

-Deadnaming: The act of referring to a transgender person by the name they used.
+Deadnaming: The act of referring to a transgender person by the name were given at birth.

 Disability: A physical or mental condition that significantly limits one or more major life activities.
 Disabilities can be congenital (present at birth) or acquired (developed later in life).